Public Water System (PWS) Engineering for Small Texas Water Systems

 On the surface, this sounds like a straightforward and simple evaluation... and it is if one understands the various definitions.

-Understandably, many small operators don't "speak the language" of PWS rules.
+Understandably, many small water system owners don't "speak the language" of PWS rules.

 Contact Canyon Springs Engineering to help interpret the TCEQ PWS rules and how they might, or might not, apply to your specific scenario.